Cost guide

 Trust note

-Reviewed against Forbes Home and This Old House cost guides as market sanity checks.
+Reviewed against current Forbes Home, This Old House, Angi trenchless, and sewer camera inspection cost guidance as market sanity checks.
 Ranges stay intentionally wide because access, restoration, and method fit move sewer projects sharply.

 Quick answer

-Most readers follow this page with Trenchless Sewer Replacement Cost, Sewer Line Repair vs Replacement, Sewer Line Under Slab Repair Cost, and Cast Iron Sewer Pipe Replacement Cost .
+Most readers follow this page with Trenchless Sewer Replacement Cost, Collapsed Sewer Line Signs, Sewer Line Repair vs Replacement, and Sewer Line Under Slab Repair Cost .

 How serious it may be

-This becomes a major decision when the defect is confirmed, access is difficult, or the repair can affect a purchase timeline.
+This becomes a bigger money decision when failure is documented, access is disruptive, or a live purchase needs repair-versus-credit clarity fast.

 What to do next